auralous/auralous/src/content/support/permissions/index.md

 This allows us to retrieve your *name* and *profile picture*. **No** other information (even public ones) is collected.
 This also allows us to remember your Spotify account for use in authentication into the app.

-Your email is also collected for us to send you emails on invites to room or updates from followed people.
+Your email is also collected for us to send you emails on invites to story or updates from followed people.
 You can opt-out from this at any time.

 #### View your activity on Spotify